 Landlords or property managers can use this property management inspection checklist to record the overall condition of a property and ensure that it is in tip-top condition for tenant use.
 This can also be used as a quarterly rental inspection checklist to show tenants that the property managers are committed to maintaining the good condition of rental properties.

 Use this home inspection checklist template as a guide for what to look for in a home inspection checklist.
-With this template, you can check the following components before deciding to buy the house:
+With this template, you can check the components such as roofing, exterior, foundation, plumbing, crawlspace and structure, cooling, and more before deciding to buy a house.